meddved/tmshomework/README.md

 Installation
 ===========
-* Execute 'composer install' command from terminal
+* Execute './install_script.sh' command from terminal
-* Execute 'php bin/console doctrine:migrations:migrate'
-* Execute 'php bin/console doctrine:fixtures:load'
 * Copy tmshomework.conf to your web server for example Linux/apache -> copy the file to /etc/apache2/sites-available/.
 * Execute 'sudo a2ensite /etc/apache2/sites-available/tmshomework.conf'